 As soon as I tasted this lavender shortbread cookie crust with zesty lemon curd, I knew if I owned a bakery, this tart would be my name to fame.
 And a quick stop to frolic and fare blog in the spring will leave no question that I love lavender!
 For a similar recipe but in bar form, check out Lavender lemon shortbread cookie bars or Lavender shortbread cookies

 This recipe brings about a crispy shortbread cookie crust, laced with lavender and lathered with zesty lemon curd.
 Each bite excites every tastebud as you get hints of sour lemon, sweet and slightly salted shortbread crust, and lightly floral lavender.

-And when you combine smooth lemon curd, and a perfect crunchy cookie, it really is divine.
-I loved how lemon curd it solidifies so smooth and glossy over this shortbread tart.
+And when you combine smooth lemon curd and a perfect crunchy cookie, it really is divine.
+I loved how lemon curd it solidified so smooth and glossy over this shortbread tart.
 It's as beautiful as it is delectable.
-When the sun hits it glistens, a tribute to the sunny days of spring.
-My husband's favorite treat is shortbread, and mine is anything lemon + lavender.
-Combined these were a match made in heaven.
+When the sun hits, it glistens, a tribute to the sunny days of spring.
+My husband's favorite treat is shortbread; mine is anything lemon + lavender.
+Combined, these were a match made in heaven.

 - All-purpose flour

 - Vanilla extract

 This shortbread cookie crust is the perfect base for any treat.
 Some other ways I've used it as my base is: for baked apples with crumble in the fall and covered in a chocolate ganache for Christmas.
 Lavender and lemon are the perfect way to enjoy shortbread in the spring.
 When cut, this cookie is firm enough to be picked up and eaten like a bar.
 Yet, buttery and soft enough to be enjoyed if you decided to eat with a fork.
 It even manages to be delicate and rich at the same time.
 I am patting myself on the back for this one!